To comment about our products, contact us at 1-855-888-2467.

 Patients should be counseled that this product does not protect against HIV infection (AIDS) and other sexually transmitted diseases.

-Chateal is a combine oral contraceptive (COC) indicated for the prevention of pregnancy in women who elect to use oral contraceptives as a method of contraception.
+INDICATIONS AND USAGE Oral contraceptives are indicated for the prevention of pregnancy in women who elect to use this product as a method of contraception.

 Cigarette smoking increases the risk of serious cardiovascular side effects from oral contraceptive use.
 This risk increases with age and with the extent of smoking (in epidemiologic studies, 15 or more cigarettes per day was associated with a significantly increased risk) and is quite marked in women over 35 years of age.
 Women who use oral contraceptives should be strongly advised not to smoke.

 The use of oral contraceptives is associated with increased risks of several serious conditions including venous and arterial thrombotic and thromboembolic events (such as myocardial infarction, thromboembolism, and stroke), hepatic neoplasia, gallbladder disease, and hypertension, although the risk of serious morbidity or mortality is very small in healthy women without underlying risk factors.
 The risk of morbidity and mortality increases significantly in the presence of other underlying risk factors such as certain inherited or acquired thrombophilias, hypertension, hyperlipidemias, obesity, diabetes, and surgery or trauma with increased risk of thrombosis.
 Practitioners prescribing oral contraceptives should be familiar with information relating to these risks.